eunid/netID-docs/docs/cmp/server-based.md

-# Server-based API (backend integration)
+# Token-based API

-Description of the backend integration of the netID Permission Center by the CMP (integration from the server side / backend of the CMP if available).
+Description of the token based integration of the netID Permission Center by the CMP.

 A netID Partner (TAPP) that sends a user through the Single Sign-On Flow can requests an access token (`token`) provided after the successful login, based on which a user can be authenticated at the netID Permission Center to enable read/write access for that specific users privacy status.